BadaBoomi/data_science_training_projects/blog_project/blogpost.md

 Hmm, feedback from family tends to point to the direction of a boat stay.
 All of the corresponding neighbourhoods (Interbay, Ballard, Queen Anne and Cascade) could be affordable for this.
 Maybe we can tune a bit and find out which of these four neighbourhoods has the best medium price at our possible travel dates.

-## Predict Price For Combination of Date, Property Type And Neigbourhood
+## Question 3: Predict Price For Combination of Date, Property Type And Neigbourhood

 For some accomodations prices might be varying over the year.
 Given a neighborhood, accomodation type and a date, what is the forecasted average price for it?
 Looking this up from purely looking at the data is possible but with no fun.
 We do not want to read over 1400 rows!